aryadipsarkar/MusicRecommenderByFuzzyJess/README.md

 Modern day business has become very intelligent with companies using AI to attract customers and sell their products.
 One such business is selling products on online stores.
 This project is based on one such online store – a music store which has a unique feature of recommending music to its online users and increasing its business.
 The recommendation is based on simple factor – the user’s music taste or genre of music that he likes.
 Based on these, the user sees a recommended list of songs along with the singers on his/her screen.
 There is a high chance that the user will get attracted to the music since they are not randomly recommended but are based on user’s taste in music.
-I have based the recommendation system and hence created the rule engine in JESS on only factor to keep it simple: genre of music that the user likes.
+I have based the recommendation system and hence created the rule engine in JESS on only two factors to keep it simple: genre of music that the user likes and the age group of the user
 The rule engine is written in Fuzzy JESS and is contained in the **“FuzzyMusicRecommendationSystem.clp”**.<br/>
 <br/>
 Running the program:<br/>